MINCHELLA-Paul/MultiSigBERT/README.md

 To ensure compatibility across environments, a lightweight fallback module is injected at runtime before importing `skglm`.

 Please see [`sklearn_patch.py`](./src/multisigbert/sklearn_param_validation_patch.py) for the corresponding implementation.

-## Important Notes (Double Blind Policy)

-- No institutional affiliations are disclosed.
-- No dataset source information is provided.
-- All identifying metadata has been removed.
-- Reported experimental results can be reproduced using appropriately formatted data.

-This repository is submitted anonymously for peer review.